 HSS

-- For Option 2b in clause 6.y.1 the HSS stores additional trusted information from the third party like caller name or organization information.
+- For Option 2b in clause 6.10.1 the HSS stores additional trusted information from the Third Party like caller name, job title, organization the caller is associated with and information related to the caller's location.

 IBCF and AS

-- Need to be able to invoke signing and verification of new information elements in the SIP header based on local policies and an existing trust relationship with the third party.
+- Need to be able to invoke signing and verification of new information elements in the SIP header based on local policies and an existing trust relationship with the Third Party.

+- May be configured with Third Party specific user identity information.

-Signing AS
+Signing AS (STI-AS)

 - Need to be able to sign new information elements from the SIP header.

-Verification AS
+Verification AS (STI-VS)

 - Need to be able to verify new information elements from the SIP header.